Arize-ai/phoenix/api_reference/README.md

 ### .readthedocs.yaml

-Configurations for readthedocs is found in the root directory as `.readthedocs.yaml`.
+Configurations for readthedocs can be found in the root directory in the file `/.readthedocs.yaml`.
 It must have the correct path to both Sphinx's `conf.py` file and to the `requirements.txt` in the API reference's directory.
 Once there are valid rst or md files for Phoenix's modules, a valid `.readthedocs.yaml`, and valid `conf.py`, readthedocs will automatically build our documentation.
 When a new commit is pushed to the Phoenix repository, readthedocs receives a webhook and a new build of the references is rendered to match the new commit.
 Whenever a new tag is updated on the repo, that tag will also be automatically built and updated to be public as per settings set on `Automation Rules` on readthedocs.

-Version control for the reference's version dropdown must be manually be updated in `switcher.json`.
+Version control for the reference's version dropdown must be manually updated in `switcher.json`.

 ### api_reference/requirements.txt